-If you’re wondering if cantilever pallet racking is suitable for your facility, here are a few different ways to use them and some benefits they provide: These free-standing systems have a unique functionality, offering storage for those items that don’t fit in standard pallet racks, such as long loads, rolls, timber, beams, pipes or steel rods.
+If you’re wondering if cantilever pallet racking is suitable for your facility, here are a few different ways to use them and some benefits they provide: these free-standing systems have a unique functionality, offering storage for items that don’t fit in standard pallet racks, such as long loads, rolls, timber, beams, pipes or steel rods.
 Cantilevered pallet racking can fully utilize a vertical warehouse space and help you maximize your storage space by keeping unpalletized items off the floor.
 If you’re thinking of installing this type of racking, read on.

 1- The base, columns, arms and bracing are a system.

 The base is heavy and often made of steel.
 It gives strong support and extends out from the bottom of the rack to counter-balance the weight of the stored items.
 The upright columns are sturdy vertical posts that support the perpendicular arms.
 These arms serve as the “shelves” that extend outward from the uprights.
 They store the inventory.
 Bracing connects the uprights to give the racks extra stability.